ramseydsilva/socketer/README.md

 ### authSocket

-authSocket takes your express app as an argument, login credentials in the form of a dict, login url,  and a callback that returns an anonymous socket that you can use to poll your server as an anonymous user.
+authSocket takes your express app as an argument, login credentials in the form of a dict, login url,  and a callback that returns a socket that has been authenticated via the login url.

 ```
 var socketer = request('socketer');